SachaCR/storevent/README.md

 IN PROGRESS:
 - [ ] Finish postgres implementation testing
+- [ ] Debug PGHybridStore tests to understand why they blocks the CI.

 DONE:
 - [x] Implement a writeMode option (APPEND or COMPACT) on snapshot store